OfficeDev/outlook-actionable-messages-java-token-validation/README.md

         public ResponseEntity<?> post(
             @RequestHeader(value="Authorization") String auth) {

-            // We first validate the Microsoft issued JWT token
+            // We first validate the Microsoft issued JWT token,
-            // and the target endpoint matches with the audience of the token (“aud” claim)
+            // and verify that the target endpoint matches with the audience of the token (“aud” claim)
             // Replace https://api.contoso.com with your service target URL.
             // For example, if the service URL is https://api.xyz.com/finance/expense?id=1234,
             // then replace https://api.contoso.com with https://api.xyz.com